antmicro/rowhammer-tester/doc/playbook.rst

 Example :ref:`configurations` for this test were provided as ``configs/example_row_list_*.cfg`` files.
 Some of them require a significant amount o memory declared as `payload memory`.
-To execute a minimalistic example from within litex-rowhammer-tester repo enter:
+To execute a minimalistic example from within litex-rowhammer-tester repo, enter:

 .. code-block:: console